How to Create a Mailchimp Landing Page in WordPress

-Under the page modes section is where your individual landing pages will appear once you make them.
+Under the page modes section is where your landing pages will appear once you make them.

 To create your first page, click the Add New Landing Page button.

-After clicking the button to create your Mailchimp landing page, you’ll see SeedProd’s library of responsive landing page templates.
-You can customize each template in the drag and drop visual editor.
+After clicking the button to create your landing page, you’ll see SeedProd’s library of responsive landing page templates.
+You can customize each template in the drag-and-drop visual editor.

 You can filter the templates by clicking any of the following categories along the top of the page: